INM-6/alpaca/doc/examples/visualize.rst

 this would be stored inside `block.annotations`.
 The dictionary would be `{'subject_name': 'monkey_L'}`.

+Additionally, for a `neo.SpikeTrain`, different annotations could be present, such as `id` for the unit identification, and `channel_id`, with the channel number from which the signal used to extract the unit was obtained.
+As there are multiple spike times stored in the `neo.SpikeTrain` object, an array annotation will contain metadata referring to each individual spike.

-To include the `subject_name` annotation value in the visualization, we need a list/tuple like:
+To include the `subject_name`, `id` and `channel_id` annotation values in the visualization, we need a list/tuple like:

 .. code-block:: python

-    annotations = ['subject_name']
+    annotations = ['subject_name', 'id', 'channel_id']

 Generating the visualization graph